Madrid in Winter: Things to do, where to stay and where to eat!

-If you do a walking tour, you’ll probably meet in the Plaza Mayor – but it’s worth taking some time to look around and soak it all in.
-The square dates back from 1790, although it was a market square prior, and a bullfighting ring long before that.
+If you do a walking tour, you’ll probably meet in the Plaza Mayor – but it’s worth taking some time to look around and soak it all in – this square is the central point of the city, and one of the best things to do in Madrid.
+Plaza Mayor dates back from 1790, although it was a market square prior, and a bullfighting ring long before that.

 Here are some places in the Plaza Mayor to look out for: